sarthakdelori/memory-puzzle-game/README.md

 # memory-puzzle-game
 Game made in python to test your memory.
-It is using py-game pakage.
+It is using py-game package.